310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 [^8]: This is a classic samurai catchphrase from the old ages, typically used in stories set in those days.
 [^9]: Here, Souma says <em>kami-sama</em> (God).
 This is different from the way Madara refers to young Kanata, which is simply <em>kami</em>.
 [^10]: This is a motto that samurais live by.
 The quote comes from Confucius.
+[^11]: As mentioned in Chapter 5, abyss can mean the deep sea, the same word as Kanata's last name.
+[^12]: Kaoru's mother was a marine biologist.